 When it comes to footballing matters, there aren’t many times that Scotland are victorious over the English, but the record for the ‘most times a football match has been postponed’ is one of them.

 Sticking in the winter of 1962/63, the Scottish were hit with the biggest freeze of them all, with temperatures dropping below -19 degrees centigrade in some parts.
-Inevitably the football fixture list felt the full brunt of the cold conditions, with one Scottish Cup tie between Inverness Thistle and Falkirk cancelled an incredible 29 times – a record at the time – only to be broken weeks later as Airdrie vs Stranraer was postponed 33 times – a British record still to this day.
+Inevitably the football fixture list felt the full brunt of the cold conditions, with one Scottish Cup tie between Inverness Thistle and Falkirk cancelled an incredible 29 times – a record at the time – only to be broken weeks later as Airdrie vs Stranraer was postponed 33 times.

 4) “There’s a WHAT in the car park?”

-Sheffield was one of the many British towns and cities devasted by German bombs during the Blitz, however not all of them exploded, with some lying still active for decades later.
+Sheffield was one of the many British cities blighted by German bombs during the Blitz, however not all of them exploded, with some lying dormant for decades later.
 This was exactly the case in the Lancing Road area around Bramhall Lane, where a 2,200lbs bomb had been left undiscovered for over 40 years.
-The German bomb took 38 hours to defuse and the match was played three days later.
+The German incendiary took 38 hours to defuse and the match was played three days later.